bruhathisp/dsa_java/List_Problems/Week1.md

 ### 1. Subarray Sum Equals K

-**Problem Statement:** Given an array of integers `nums` and an integer `k`, return the total number of continuous subarrays whose sum equals to `k` citeturn0search2.
+**Problem Statement:** Given an array of integers `nums` and an integer `k`, return the total number of continuous subarrays whose sum equals to `k` citeturn0search2.

 **Approach:**

 Utilize the prefix sum technique with a hash map to store the frequency of each prefix sum.
 As you iterate through the array, calculate the current prefix sum and check if `(prefix_sum - k)` exists in the hash map.
-If it does, it indicates that there's a subarray ending at the current index with a sum of `k`.
+If it does, it indicates that there's a subarray ending at the current index with a sum of `k`.

-**Time Complexity:** O(n), where n is the length of `nums`.
+**Time Complexity:** O(n), where n is the length of `nums`.

-**Space Complexity:** O(n), due to the storage of the hash map.
+**Space Complexity:** O(n), due to the storage of the hash map.

 **Java Code:**